peilingjiang/p5.bezier/README.md

 [![GitHub license](https://img.shields.io/github/license/peilingjiang/p5.bezier?style=flat-square)](https://github.com/peilingjiang/p5.bezier/blob/main/LICENSE)
 [![](https://data.jsdelivr.com/v1/package/npm/p5bezier/badge)](https://www.jsdelivr.com/package/npm/p5bezier)

-Let **p5.bezier**, a [p5.js](https://p5js.org) library, help you draw the smoothest curves like never before.
-You can regard the library as an advanced version of the original p5.js `bezier()` function which takes no less or more than 4 points while cannot draw higher level curves.
-The p5.bezier library allows you to draw continuous and closed Bézier curves easily.
+Introducing **p5.bezier**, a [p5.js](https://p5js.org) library, engineered to assist you in creating Bézier curves with ease.
+This library is an enhancement of the original p5.js `bezier()` function, extending its capabilities beyond the limitation of four control points.

 <!-- [**Try it now on p5.js Web Editor!**](https://editor.p5js.org/peilingjiang/sketches/7Z2pRG-TB) -->

 [**Try it now on p5.js Web Editor!**](https://editor.p5js.org/peilingjiang/sketches/mVXzWEJbT)

-**0.2.0 NEW** The library is now independent of p5.js so that you can use it for a wider range of projects (untested).
-However, an extra `initBezier(canvas)` line is needed before the drawings.
+While **p5.bezier** is designed to integrate with p5.js, it operates independently as well.
+It's necessary to initialize the library and specify the target canvas by invoking `initBezier(canvas)` at the start of your code.

 To draw a Bézier curve on canvas, you can simply use `newBezier()`: